nguyencse/URLEmbeddedView/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://facebook.com/nguyencse)

-    URLEmbeddedView is a Android library which alows you show preview data of your URL.
+    URLEmbeddedView is a Android library which allows you show preview data of your URL.

 ### You can also:
     Pass URL to view and you can load some data of this URL to preview.